14Rufus/PL-TP1/README.md

 # PL-TP1
-Converter from SV file to Json file
+Converter from CSV file to Json file